Visualising Data

 Hovering over a group will highlight in bold the nodes in the Tree corresponding to the labels it contains, if a tree is displayed.

-While holding the control key down, click on a group to display a pop-up window that shows you a list of the labels it contains and the sample size in that group for each label.
-To bring up any group’s detailed information without changing current highlighting, use the middle/wheel mouse button to select a group.
+While holding the Control key down, click on a group to display a pop-up window that shows a list of labels it contains and the sample size for each label within that group.
+To bring up any group’s detailed information without changing the current highlighting, use the middle/wheel mouse button to select a group.
+Data lists can be directly copied to external programs (e.g. Excel)

-Alter the Group Grid zoom level using the three zoom buttons at the left of the pane.
-For more details about this see the relevant blog post.
+Adjust the Group Grid zoom level using the three zoom buttons on the left sidebar.
+This includes a Zoom to fit button, which centres the group map when the pane is clicked on.
+For details about keyboard shortcuts for these functions, see (the relevant blog post)[https://biodiverse-analysis-software.blogspot.com/2014/10/the-pan-and-zoom-functionality-in.html]

 The tree is generally a representation of the phylogenetic similarities between labels, although it could be used for anything that uses such a structure.
 In this pane, you should see two sections (assuming a tree object is selected in the main toolbar at the top of the window).
 The upper section displays the relationship between labels as a dendrogram.

-The dendrogram can be plotted by node depth or length via the Options button at the bottom of this pane.
-This menu also allows you to change highlighting settings.
+The dendrogram can be plotted by node length or depth via the Tree menu on the left under the zoom/pan panel (and also range weighted variants using the current BaseData).
+This menu also allows you to adjust the width of tree branches and to change highlighting settings.

-Left-clicking on a branch selects all labels in terminal descendants (single-label nodes) of that node in the tree that are also in the label lists.
+Left-clicking on a branch selects all labels in terminal descendants (common ancestors/single-label nodes) of that node in the tree that are also in the label lists.
 Any nodes containing a label that is not present in the BaseData will remain black in the tree.

 Control-click on a node to display a pop-up window from which you can access lists of the labels, groups and branch characteristics (length, name, etc).

 Note the blue vertical sliding bar on the right side of the tree pane.
-Hovering the mouse over this bar will display three numbers.
+Left-clicking and dragging this bar will display three numbers.
 The first two numbers indicate the quantity and percentage of nodes present to the right of the bar.
 If the tree is plotted by node depth, the third number indicates the depth at the current bar position.
-If the plot is by node length, the third number indicates the distance from the bar position to the most distant (left-most) leaf node.
+If the plot is by node length, the third number indicates the distance from the bar position to the most distant (left-most) leaf node (tree terminus).

-The scree plot is hidden by default but can be dragged up from the bottom of the tree pane.
+The scree plot is the pane below the tree.
+It may be hidden by default, but can be dragged up from the bottom of the tree pane if not visible.
 This plot displays a simple graph of the proportion of nodes present to the left of an imaginary vertical line cut through the tree above.
-Move the mouse toward the bottom of the tree pane until it indicates a bar that you can click on and drag upward to reveal the graph.

 The system lists which element you are hovering over at the top of the pane, indicating the label pair and its matrix value.